awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

 ### Setting up multi\-factor authentication<a name="setting_mfa"></a>

 To support multi\-factor authentication \(MFA\), Amazon Redshift provides browser\-based plugins\.
-Use the browser SAML plugin for Okta, PingOne, and Active Directory Federation Services, and the browser Azure AD plugin for Microsoft Azure Active Directory\.
+Use the browser SAML plugin for Okta, PingOne, and the browser Azure AD plugin for Microsoft Azure Active Directory\.

 With the browser SAML plugin, SAML authentication flows like this: